Dramatic Gun Cock

 - In the final prologue mission in Call of Duty 4: Modern Warfare, Khaled Al-Asad gets quite a badass one right before executing the Arabic president Al-Fulani on national TV.

-- In Modern Warfare 2 and 3, switching to a weapon's under-barrel shotgun attachment is always preceded with a Dramatic Gun Cock, even if it already has a shell loaded.
+- In Modern Warfare 2 and 3, switching to a weapon's under-barrel shotgun attachment is always preceded with pumping it, even if it already has a shell loaded.
 Only the player doing so can hear it, though.
 Likewise, picking up a new weapon for the first time results in your character pulling the handle or whatever back; switching back afterwards just brings it up normally.
 Also done by General Shepherd at you during a period of Controllable Helplessness at the end of the second game.

 - Miranda Keyes gets a great one in Halo 3